Daniel Attinger: Education

-In 1997, Attinger received his combined Bachelors and master's degree in Mechanical Engineering from Ecole Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.
-He completed his Doctoral studies in Technical Sciences from Eidgenoessische Technische Hochschule (ETH Zurich) in 2001.
+In 1997, Attinger received his combined bachelor's and master's degree in mechanical engineering from Ecole Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.
+He completed his doctoral studies in technical sciences from Eidgenoessische Technische Hochschule (ETH Zurich) in 2001.

 Career

-In 2002, Attinger moved from Switzerland to the US, working as Assistant Professor at Stony Brook University and from 2005 at Columbia University.
-In 2011, Attinger joined Iowa State University as a tenured Associate Professor of Mechanical Engineering.
-In 2014, he was named ‘Professor of the Year’ by the senior students of the Mechanical Engineering Department at Iowa State University.
+In 2002, Attinger moved from Switzerland to the US, working as assistant professor at Stony Brook University and from 2005 at Columbia University.
+In 2011, Attinger joined Iowa State University as a tenured associate professor of mechanical engineering.
+In 2014, he was named 'Professor of the Year' by the senior students of the Mechanical Engineering Department at Iowa State University.
 In 2015, the faculty members of the Mechanical Engineering Department elected Attinger to be their faculty representative on the ISU Mechanical Engineering Leadership Committee.

-In 2017, during his tenure at Iowa State University, he faced administrative proceedings by the University regarding alleged violations of university rules on harassing behavior, which govern "criticism and actions taken as a result of disagreement."
+In 2017, during his tenure at Iowa State University, he faced administrative proceedings by the university regarding alleged violations of university rules on harassing behavior, which govern "criticism and actions taken as a result of disagreement."
 Attinger denied the allegations, saying he is "very articulate and honest in the feedback" he provides to students.
 In 2018, he filed a Federal lawsuit, claiming that the enforcement of vague university rules on faculty behavior was violating academic freedom and constitutional right to free speech.
-During the legal conflict, the University admitted that it was not accusing Attinger of discriminatory harassment.
+During the legal conflict, the university admitted that it was not accusing Attinger of discriminatory harassment.
 The conflict was resolved with a settlement where the parties admitted neither liability nor fault.
 According the settlement, Attinger was allowed to hire staff to assist him in his laboratory, and may pursue his research activities until mid-2021, when he will resign from Iowa State University.

 He is the founder and CEO of a US-based scientific consulting company, Struo LLC.